thezarpxs/Discord-Bot-say/README.md

 # Bot for discord (.say)
-Whit this bot you can boradcast messages whit a discord bot, you onli need to change the message in the code (Line 21: Insert your message), then write .say
+Whit this bot you can boradcast messages whit a discord bot, you onli need to change the message in the [Config.json](https://github.com/thezarpxs/Discord-Bot-say-/blob/main/config.json), then write .say  in the channel that you want to post the message.

 ## Installation